The Road (2011 film): Story 3: 1988

-A young boy (Renz Valerio) lives with his family in the house deep in the woods.
-As he looks out of his window, he notices a girl named Martha (Ynna Asistio) looking for her mother.
-The girl was there to see if the family needed their laundry doing.
-It is revealed that the boy isn't allowed to come out of the house and his abusive mother Carmela (Carmina Villarroel) tells Martha to come back tomorrow morning.
+A young boy lives with his family in the house deep in the woods.
+As he looks out of his window, he notices a girl named Martha looking for his mother.
+The girl is there to see if the family needed their laundry doing.
+It is revealed that the boy is not allowed to come out of the house and his abusive mother Carmela tells Martha to come back tomorrow morning.
 Mistaking her son's conversation with Martha as an attempt to get out, Carmela locks him in a cabinet.
-During the evening, the boy's father (Marvin Agustin), who is a preacher, comes home and lets him out of the cabinet.
+During the evening, the boy's father, who is a preacher, comes home and lets him out of the cabinet.
 The reason behind his isolation is because his parents believe that the outside world is full of sin.
 The reason behind Carmela's bitterness is because the family is struggling financially and her husband refuses to ask money from his congregation.
 The next day, the boy spots Martha doing their laundry.
 As he comes down and watches her by the door, she invites him to come out to play but he tells her that he's not allowed to go outside.
 Wanting him to experience some fun, Martha goes inside with a bucket of soap and water to blow bubbles.
 Carmela comes downstairs and is enraged at the sight.
 As Martha tries to stop Carmela from hurting the boy, Carmela accidentally knocks Martha into the door post and kills her.
 As the boy tries to wipe the blood away, he faints.
 Later that night, the boy wakes up and sees his mother hugging another man.
 As he goes down, his father tells him to wait upstairs so he and his mother can talk.
 It is revealed then that Carmela plans to leave her husband and the boy for the man.
-The boy's father tries to convince her not to do it, but she is stubborn and decides to go through with it.
-As the boy listens, he passed out by his bed.
+The boy's father tries to convince her not to do it, but she remains adamant.
+As the boy listens, he passes out by his bed.
 The next morning his mother wakes him up to have breakfast.
 When he comes downstairs, his father tells him that Carmela left them and starts to throw up due to drunkenness.
 The boy adamantly insists that his mother is still there, and in a fit of rage, his father shows him Carmela's corpse, revealing that his father killed Carmela.
 Frightened, the boy locks himself in the cabinet where he sees Martha's corpse.
 His father tries to get him out of the cabinet, but when he sees Martha's corpse, he is shocked and has a breakdown.
 The next morning, the boy comes out of the cabinet.
 When he enters his parents' room, he sees that his father has hanged himself.
-It is revealed that the boy didn't go out of the house until he became a teenager, and that he was the one who killed Joy and Lara Luna.
+It is revealed that the boy did not go out of the house until he became a teenager, and that he was the one who killed Joy and Lara Luna.